pewpewlive/ppl-docs/docs/Guides/Lua/beginner.md

 [https://onecompiler.com/lua](https://onecompiler.com/lua) can be used to try Lua in the browser.

 These examples are more for review, rather than learning!
-If you see something here that you don't understand, continue to watch Lua tutorials on youtube!
+If you see something here that you don't understand, continue to watch Lua tutorials on YouTube!

 ## Printing example